 - Maintains records of shelter animals

-- Washing dishes and maintaining a clean and orderly Food Room
+- Washing dishes and maintaining clean and orderly Treatment and Triage rooms

 - Disinfecting and cleaning of animal crates, carriers, and other shelter supplies

 Reports To: Chief ACO and/or Executive Director

 With supervision, maintain a safe and secure community environment through enforcement of animal control codes and ordinances, education and community resources.

 - A clean criminal background

 - Law enforcement, military, or animal care and control background preferred

 - Exceptional work ethic with excellent interpersonal, organizational, and planning skills.
 Ability to exercise independent judgment as appropriate and to work independently and in a team setting.

 - Demonstrated exemplary communication skills to include knowledge of interviewing techniques, public speaking, skill in writing and editing and ability to express thought orally in a clear manner.
 Will be required to communicate effectively with the public, Board of Directors, HSSJC administrative staff, veterinary, animal care and behavioral professionals, government officials, college students and faculty, members and donors etc. Must be able to work with various personalities, ethnicities, social and age groups, and maintain tact and professionalism at all times.